Sunhat/smap-coding-challenge/REPORT.md

 ### Updating the api response
 I also updated the API response to return the created consumer.
 This way, I can add it to the list with its ID without making an additional API call.

+### Any questions or anything I've missed or left out, I'd be happy to answer